jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

 * Parameter files are glorified Python scripts, and so we may utilize the full Python (3) language when defining the parameters.
-We can also define helper variables that are not themselves parameters, like ``_size`` above, which is used to simultaneously adjust the number of particles ``'N'`` and the side length of the simulation box ``boxsize``.
+We can also define helper variables that are not themselves parameters, like ``_size`` above, which here is used to simultaneously adjust the number of particles ``'N'``, the side length of the simulation box ``boxsize`` and the size of the potential grid.
 Though not strictly necessary, it is preferable for such helper variables to be named with a leading underscore ``_``, to separate them from actual parameters.

 * We have explicitly specified the directory for power spectra output in the ``output_dirs`` parameter.
 The value is constructed using the ``paths``